-It’s likely that the only sure way to maintain, and often increase, bone mineral density is by doing strength training or activities that involve jumping.
+The most likely way to maintain, and often increase, bone mineral density (BMD) is by doing strength training or activities that involve jumping.
 This will additionally increase body mass index due to increased muscle, counteracting the potential negative impact low body mass can have on bones.

-Many cross-sectional studies have found that strength athletes have higher bone mineral density, while results are mixed for distance runners (Suominen, 1993).
+Many cross-sectional studies have found that strength athletes have higher BMD, while results are mixed for distance runners (Suominen, 1993).

 A 3-year prospective study found that collegiate female basketball, volleyball, and soccer players, and track sprinters and jumpers, had high baseline bone density that continued to increase over the course of the study.
 In the same study, a similar pattern, though less pronounced, was found in swimmers, and thought to be due more to their complementary weight-training program than the swimming (Stanforth, 2016).